 - Application Performance Monitoring (APM) provides a complete view of your apps and operating environment from a single screen.
 Auto-instrumentation shows what’s happening in any application environment.
 Quickly find root causes and fix issues fast, thanks to in-depth transaction details that show exact method calls with line numbers, including external dependencies for apps of any size and complexity.

-- Evaluate traffic patterns in your locally hosted databases and analyze how that traffic would be handled in the AWS Cloud instances that you’ve chosen
+- Evaluate traffic patterns in your locally hosted databases and analyze how traffic would be handled in the AWS Cloud instances you’ve chosen

 These are just a few of the steps in a typical cloud migration.
 While we won’t dive deeper into the details here, we hope you can see that having full visibility into the performance of your applications and databases is absolutely essential to navigate this journey as quickly and smoothly as possible.